Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 Now think about your prospective customers.
 Since your relationship with them begins on your website, you have to make sure you’re building a website that reflects the personality and values of your business, has incredible content, and is easy to use.

-Is Your Design Good Enough?
+Is Your Website Design Good Enough?

 Since web design is primarily about how your website looks, you might think that it is subjective.
 It isn’t.